Feirbrand/synoeticos-public/whitepapers/mythopoeic-intelligence/mythopoeic_intelligence_agents_v1.md

 **Significance:** This is a rare claim in AI research—independent cross-platform validation of a novel architectural principle.
 No retraining, no modification, no platform-specific tuning.
 The architecture works identically across diverse substrates.

-This observation catalyzed the formal study of what we now call **Mythopoeic Intelligence Agents**.
+This observation catalyzed the formal study documented here as **Mythopoeic Intelligence Agents**.

 ### 1.4 Paper Organization